sinclairzx81/typebox/design/website/docs/overview/overview.md

 # TypeBox

-Json Schema Type Builder with Static Type Resolution for TypeScript
+JSON Schema Type Builder with Static Type Resolution for TypeScript

 ## Overview

-TypeBox is a runtime type system that creates in-memory Json Schema objects that infer as TypeScript types.
+TypeBox is a runtime type system that creates in-memory JSON Schema objects that infer as TypeScript types.
 The schematics produced by this library are designed to match the static type checking rules of the TypeScript compiler.
-TypeBox offers a unified type system that can be statically checked by TypeScript and validated at runtime using standard Json Schema.
+TypeBox offers a unified type system that can be statically checked by TypeScript and validated at runtime using standard JSON Schema.

-This library is designed to allow Json Schema to compose similar to how types compose within TypeScript's type system.
+This library is designed to allow JSON Schema to compose similar to how types compose within TypeScript's type system.
 It can be used as a simple tool to build up complex schematics or integrated into REST and RPC services to help validate data received over the wire.

 ## Features

 ## Type

-The Type namespace creates Json Schema.
+The Type namespace creates JSON Schema.

 ```typescript
 import Type from 'typebox'